-- 20. Public Exposure Includes deliberately and publicly exposing one's intimate body parts, public urination, defecation, and public sex acts. - 21.
+- a.
+Skateboards, scooters, hover boards, roller blades, roller skates, bicycles, and similar wheeled devices are not permitted to be ridden inside college buildings, residence halls or on athletic fields or courts. - Wheeled items may not be ridden on rails, curbs, benches, or any such fixtures that may be damaged by these activities (individuals may be liable for damage to college property caused by these activities). - 20.
+Public Exposure Includes deliberately and publicly exposing one's intimate body parts, public urination, defecation, and public sex acts. - 21.
 Sexual Misconduct Includes, but is not limited to, sexual harassment, non-consensual sexual conduct, sexual assault, sexual abuse, solicitation, or sexual exploitation.
-(See Section VI, Title IX for the specific violations that will be handled through that process.)

-22. Smoking and Tobacco

-- a.
-Smoking Smoking (including e-cigarettes and vapor pens) is prohibited in all college buildings, classrooms, residence halls and college vehicles. - Tobacco Products The use of all tobacco products, including but not limited to cigar, cigarette, pipe, snuff and chewing tobacco, is prohibited in all college buildings, classrooms, residence halls, and college vehicles.
+(See Section VI, Title IX for the specific violations that will be handled through that process.) - 22.
+Smoking and Tobacco - a.
+Smoking Smoking (including e-cigarettes and vapor pens) is prohibited in all college buildings, classrooms, residence halls and college vehicles. - b.
+Tobacco Products The use of all tobacco products, including but not limited to cigar, cigarette, pipe, snuff and chewing tobacco, is prohibited in all college buildings, classrooms, residence halls, and college vehicles. - 23.
+Theft - a.

-23. Theft

-- a.
 Theft or attempted theft of college property or personal property of another, including goods, services, and other valuables. - b.
-Possession, sale, or barter of stolen items.

-24. Threatening Behavior
+Possession, sale, or barter of stolen items. - 24.
+Threatening Behavior - a.

-- a.
 Threat: Written or verbal conduct that causes a reasonable expectation of injury to the health, welfare, or safety of any person or damage to any property. - b.
 Intimidation: Intimidation defined as implied threats or acts that cause a reasonable fear of harm in another. - c.
 Bullying or Cyberbullying: Repeated or severe aggressive behaviors that intimidate or intentionally harm or control another person physically or emotionally, and are not protected by freedom of expression. - d.
-Stalking Engaging in a course of conduct directed at a specific person that would cause a reasonable person to (1) fear for the person's safety or the safety of others (2) or suffer substantial emotional distress.

-25. Unauthorized Access or Use
+Stalking Engaging in a course of conduct directed at a specific person that would cause a reasonable person to (1) fear for the person's safety or the safety of others (2) or suffer substantial emotional distress. - 25.
+Unauthorized Access or Use - a.

-- a.
 Unauthorized access Unauthorized access to a building, room, classroom, office, athletic facility, vehicle, or residence hall. - b.
 Misuse of access privileges This includes propping doors or gates, or unauthorized use of alarmed doors for entry into or exit from college buildings. - c.
-Unauthorized Use Unauthorized use or possession of college property. - 27.
-Violation of Law Violation of local, state, or federal law, when substantiated through the college's conduct process. - 28.
+Unauthorized Use Unauthorized use or possession of college property.

+- 27. Violation of Law Violation of local, state, or federal law, when substantiated through the college's conduct process. - 28.
 Weapons and Other Explosive Materials/Devices Possession, use, or distribution of: - a.
 Explosives (including fireworks and ammunition). - b.
-Firearms loaded or unloaded (including air, BB, paintball, facsimile weapons, and pellet guns).
+Firearms loaded or unloaded (including air, BB, paintball, facsimile weapons, and pellet guns). - c.

-- c.
 Other weapons or dangerous items such as any types of arrows, machetes, nun chucks, throwing stars, daggers, brass knuckles, switchblade knives, bowie knives, poniards, swords, butcher knives, dirk knives and all such weapons with which dangerous cuts can be given, or with which dangerous thrusts can be inflicted, including sword canes, and any kind of sharp pointed canes, also slingshots, slung shots, bludgeons; or any other weapons with which dangerous wounds can be inflicted. - 29.
 Engaging in, or use of obscene, lewd, or vulgar language, behavior and display regardless of the medium. - 30.
 Animals on Campus (Section VIII, Service and Assistance Animals on Campus) With the exception of service and emotional support animals, animals are not allowed on NMJC property, except as permitted by NMJC policy and/or related to official NMJC programs, curriculum, and activities. - a.
 Violating applicable local laws relating to the control, care, and owner's handling of animals. - b.
 Violating the NMJC Pet Policy.